ccgus/flycode/jstalk/README.txt

-Todo:
+TODO:
 -----

 Nicer editing features.
 An "Edit in External Editor" command, so you can use BBEdit or whatever to edit your script.
 The loading of ".jstalkextra" bundles.
 This would be a collection of classes that JSTalk would load, which adds additional functionality to the standard Cocoa classes.
-Classes and Categories.
+Think helper classes and categories.
 A debugger would be killer.
 JSLint built into it.